-Adjusted net income, Adjusted diluted EPS, EBITDA and Adjusted EBITDA (which are shown in the reconciliations below) have been presented in this prospectus as supplemental measures of financial performance that are not required by, or presented in accordance with, GAAP.
+Adjusted net income and Adjusted diluted EPS (which are shown in the reconciliations below) have been presented in this prospectus as supplemental measures of financial performance that are not required by, or presented in accordance with, GAAP (as defined below).
 We define Adjusted net income as net income adjusted to eliminate the impact of certain items that we do not consider indicative of our core operating performance and the tax effect related to those items.
-We define Adjusted diluted EPS as adjusted net income divided by adjusted diluted weighted average shares outstanding (i.e., the weighted average shares outstanding the relevant period plus the weighted average impact of issuing shares in our IPO).
-We define EBITDA as net income before interest, loss on early extinguishment of debt, taxes, depreciation and amortization.
-We define Adjusted EBITDA as net income before interest, loss on early extinguishment of debt, taxes, depreciation and amortization, adjusted to eliminate the impact of certain items that we do not consider indicative of our core operating performance.
+We define Adjusted diluted EPS as adjusted net income divided by adjusted diluted weighted average shares outstanding (i.e., the weighted average shares outstanding during the relevant period plus the weighted average impact of issuing shares in our IPO (as defined below).
 Reconciliations of these measures to the equivalent measures under GAAP are set forth in the tables below.

-Adjusted net income, Adjusted diluted EPS, EBITDA and Adjusted EBITDA are key metrics used by management and our board of directors to assess our financial performance and enterprise value.
-We believe that Adjusted net income, Adjusted diluted EPS, EBITDA and Adjusted EBITDA are useful measures, as they eliminate certain expenses that are not indicative of our core operating performance and facilitate a comparison of our core operating performance on a consistent basis from period to period.
-We also use Adjusted EBITDA as a basis to determine covenant compliance with respect to our Credit Facilities, to supplement GAAP measures of performance to evaluate the effectiveness of our business strategies, to make budgeting decisions, and to compare our performance against that of other peer companies using similar measures.
-Adjusted net income, Adjusted diluted EPS, EBITDA and Adjusted EBITDA are also used by analysts, investors and other interested parties as performance measures to evaluate companies in our industry.
+Adjusted net income and Adjusted diluted EPS are key metrics used by management and our board of directors to assess our financial performance and enterprise value.
+We believe that Adjusted net income and Adjusted diluted EPS are useful measures, as they eliminate certain expenses that are not indicative of our core operating performance and facilitate a comparison of our core operating performance on a consistent basis from period to period.
+Adjusted net income and Adjusted diluted EPS are also used by analysts, investors and other interested parties as performance measures to evaluate companies in our industry.

-Adjusted net income, Adjusted diluted EPS, EBITDA and Adjusted EBITDA are non-GAAP measures of our financial performance and should not be considered as alternatives to net income or diluted EPS as a measure of financial performance, or any other performance measure derived in accordance with GAAP and they should not be construed as an inference that our future results will be unaffected by unusual or non-recurring items.
-Additionally, Adjusted net income, EBITDA and Adjusted EBITDA are not intended to be measures of liquidity or free cash flow for management's discretionary use.
+Adjusted net income and Adjusted diluted EPS are non-GAAP measures of our financial performance and should not be considered as alternatives to net income or diluted EPS as a measure of financial performance, or any other performance measure derived in accordance with GAAP and they should not be construed as an inference that our future results will be unaffected by unusual or non-recurring items.
+Additionally, Adjusted net income is not intended to be a measure of liquidity or free cash flow for management's discretionary use.
 In addition, these non-GAAP measures exclude certain non-recurring and other charges.
 Each of these non-GAAP measures has its limitations as an analytical tool, and you should not consider them in isolation or as a substitute for analysis of our results as reported under GAAP.
-In evaluating Adjusted net income, Adjusted diluted EPS, EBITDA and Adjusted EBITDA, you should be aware that in the future we will incur expenses that are the same as or similar to some of the items eliminated in the adjustments made to determine Adjusted net income, Adjusted diluted EPS, EBITDA and Adjusted EBITDA, such as stock compensation expense, loss (gain) on asset disposal, executive recruiting/relocation, and other adjustments.
-Our presentation of Adjusted net income, Adjusted EBITDA should not be construed to imply that our future results will be unaffected by any such adjustments.
-Definitions and calculations of Adjusted net income, Adjusted EBITDA and Adjusted EBITDA and Adjusted EBITDA differ among companies in the retail industry, and therefore Adjusted net income, Adjusted diluted EPS, EBITDA and Adjusted EBITDA disclosed by us may not be comparable to the metrics disclosed by other companies.
+In evaluating Adjusted net income and Adjusted diluted EPS, you should be aware that in the future we will incur expenses that are the same as or similar to some of the items eliminated in the adjustments made to determine Adjusted net income and Adjusted diluted EPS, such as stock compensation expense, loss (gain) on asset disposal, executive recruiting/relocation, and other adjustments.
+Definitions and calculations of Adjusted net income and Adjusted diluted EPS differ among companies in the retail industry, and therefore Adjusted net income and Adjusted diluted EPS disclosed by us may not be comparable to the metrics disclosed by other companies.

-The reconciliation of estimated Adjusted diluted weighted average shares outstanding, estimated Adjusted net income and estimated Adjusted diluted EPS for the thirteen weeks ended June 29, 2017 and Adjusted diluted weighted average shares outstanding, Adjusted net income and Adjusted diluted EPS for the thirteen weeks ended June 30, 2016 is set forth in the tables below as follows:
+The reconciliation of Adjusted diluted weighted average shares outstanding, Adjusted net income and Adjusted diluted EPS for the thirteen weeks ended September 28, 2017 and Adjusted diluted weighted average shares outstanding, Adjusted net income and Adjusted diluted EPS for the thirteen weeks ended September 29, 2016 is set forth in the tables below as follows: